Restaurant in Nara, Japan

 Can I eat at the bar at Kuramoto Ryori Maruto Shoyu?

-There is no confirmed bar seating documented for this venue.
-The ryori format typically runs table service rather than counter dining, and nothing in the venue record indicates a bar option.
+There is no confirmed bar seating documented.
+The ryori format typically runs table service rather than counter dining, nothing in the venue record indicates a bar option.
 If counter or bar seating is important to you, Nara city venues with counter formats would be a more reliable choice.

 What are alternatives to Kuramoto Ryori Maruto Shoyu in Nara?